RenanAugusto0113/BrazilianMiku/README.md

 A simple tool designed to be used with OBS Studio to make a character (by default, the Brazilian Hatsune Miku represented by an image) say something (via audio) after a customizable and invisible timer reaches zero.

-## Como Baixar o Executável
+## How to download?

-Os executáveis estão disponíveis na seção [Releases](https://github.com/RenanAugusto0113/BrazilianMiku/releases) deste repositório.
-Não inclua a pasta `dist/` no seu fork ou clone, pois ela contém apenas binários gerados automaticamente.
+The downloads are in the [Releases](https://github.com/RenanAugusto0113/BrazilianMiku/releases) of this repository.
+Don't include folder `dist/` in your fork or clone, since it conteins only binaries generated automatically.

 # License